Canning Jam Part 5: Flipping the Jar Over to Seal the Jam Method

 Last post, I shared our family’s favorite jam combination and recipe, using both strawberries and raspberries right from our garden.

-This post I’m sharing how the method of “flipping your jars over” to seal them, works beautifully, effectively and quickly.
+This post I’m sharing how the method of “Flipping the Jar Over to Seal the Jam Method” works beautifully, effectively and quickly.*

 How to Flip and Seal the Jars